cadeinc/cadeinc.github.io/McCune-Award.md

 finally provided new simulation results between proof systems for quantified Boolean formulas.

+Presented at CADE-28, the 28th International Conference on Automated Deduction.

 Pascal Fontaine<br/>
 On behalf of the 2020 Bill McCune PhD Award Committee